-Beaverton DUI Diversion Attorney
+Beaverton DUI Diversion Lawyer

 If you have been accused of Driving Under the Influence of Intoxicants (commonly referred to as DUI, DUII, or DWI) you may be eligible for the DUI diversion program.
-Unlike many Beaverton DUI diversion attorneys we don’t just help you get into the diversion program, we help you to understand it and stick with you throughout the entire process to ensure the program is successfully completed.
+Unlike many Beaverton DUI lawyers we don’t just help you get into the diversion program, we help you to understand it and stick with you throughout the entire process to ensure the program is successfully completed.
 This will result in the charges against you being dismissed!

 There are quite a few commitments a person accused of a DUI must make to successfully complete the diversion program.
 Paying the entry fees and completing the victim impact panel are the easy parts.
 There is also a drug & alcohol evaluation, classes, urinalysis testing, ignition interlock device requirements, and many other issues that can create problems for the DUI diversion participant.